 Hello!
 Do you want your students to experience the magic of having a real, live author visit their class?
 I’m available!
 I offer book readings, book signings, skype visits, book sale appearances and more!
 I even teach literacy sessions for elementary and middle school book lovers.

 I am a member of SCBWI (Society of Children’s Book Writers and Illustrators), and I have been writing since I could hold a pencil.
-I’m also a book reviewer for trade publishers across the US for 10 years and I often give away brand new books to the children I encounter.
+I have also been reviewing books for trade publishers across the US for over 15 years and I love giving away brand new books to the children I encounter.
 I have won several writing awards, including:

 a.
 Donald Scaif Conference Scholarship, 2018

 b.
 State of Tennessee Professional Development Grant, 2017